MaurizzFelipe/Projects/README.md

 )
 conn.autocommit = True
 ```
-After running this code you should have sent some data to a postgresql schema and created a database if it not existed, you should be able to use SQL to fetch you data now on pgAdmin 4
+After running this code you should have sent some data to a postgresql schema and created a database if it not existed, you should be able to use SQL to fetch you data now on pgAdmin 4.

+## Connect Postgresql to Power Bi

+Open a Power Bi file and go to 'get data' then type 'postgresql' , put your server and the database you want to access , then it should ask for your credentials and after that you should see the tables available at your database.

 ## Lessons Learned

 WIP